-Of course, there are a few visuals on the page, as it’s copywriting 101 to break up large blocks of text in some way.
+Of course, there are a few visuals on the About Us page, as it’s copywriting 101 to break up large blocks of text in some way.
 However, we’re confident it’s Marc’s ability to tell his story in a conversational manner that secured him shared spots on the stage with the likes of Simon Sinek, Gary Vaynerchuk, Chelsea Clinton and Jay Baer.

 At the end of his story, Marc signs off with a personal call-to-action: “Let’s be friends.”
 As if anyone can deny that offer, he throws in some humor for good measure.

 Hammocks in and of themselves make people happy, but when those hammocks are brought to you by a company that’s mission is to break the cycle of poverty, one hand-woven hammock at a time, they become irresistible.
 So, too, does the company.

 Every block of text on Yellow Leaf’s About Us page content hits all the feels and makes you want to shell out a good portion of your paycheck to, as the brand so eloquently puts it, “Do good while relaxing.”
 To complement the thoughtful website content creation, the page uses video to take you on a tour of the hills of Northern Thailand, photography to teach you more about the people behind the hammocks and imagery to inspire new ways in which you can use your own hammock to escape.
 The page incorporates each new element seamlessly and in positive and inspiring ways.

 Talk about a brand that believes in being one with its community.
 Tumblr’s About Us page is not only unpretentious but also seamlessly integrated into the platform itself.